The Castle Pines Metro District also provides snow removal services throughout the community.

-Plowing begins when there is 3″ snowfall accumulation, or as conditions warrant.
+Plowing begins when there is a 3″ snowfall accumulation, or as conditions warrant.
 Subdivision roads will not be plowed if parked vehicles or other obstructions interfere with the safe and continuous operation of snow removal equipment.
 Equipment will return to plow after parked vehicles or obstructions are removed.

 The time required to clear snow and ice from roads varies depending on the following conditions: